-Before collecting biometric information from students, the school must seek the permission of the student's parent/guardian or the student, if over the age of 18.
-Biometric information means information that is collected from students based on their unique characters, such as a fingerprint, voice recognition or retinal scan.
+Before collecting biometric information from students, the school must seek the permission of the student's parent/guardian

 STUDENT PRIVACY PROTECTIONS

 The District has adopted and uses several policies and procedures regarding student privacy, parental access to information and administration of certain physical examinations to students.
 Copies of these policies are available upon request.